mamathathanniru07/user-management-dasboard/README.md

 not much difficulties faced

-## Improvements you would make if given more time
+## Improvements can make if given more time

 can implement Search based on username/email,\
  alert/toast messages,\